tjmahr/charlatan/inst/review/review.md

 #> [18] "r" "s" "t" "u" "v" "w" "x" "y" "z"
 ```

-I feel like it should randomly determine *n*, `sample()` *n* position indices, and make the elements in those positions NA, so that the NAs are scattered throughout the vector.
+I feel like it should randomly determine *n*, `sample()` *n* position indices, and make the elements in those positions NA so that the NAs are scattered throughout the vector.

 #### `ch_generate()`